Dutch authorities confirm kidnapping of two in Colombia

-AMSTERDAM The Netherlands foreign ministry confirmed on Tuesday that two employees of the television program "Spoorloos", or "Missing", have been kidnapped in Colombia.
+AMSTERDAM (Reuters) - The Netherlands foreign ministry confirmed on Tuesday that two employees of the television program "Spoorloos", or "Missing", have been kidnapped in Colombia.

 Earlier, Colombia's military said two Dutch journalists were kidnapped by Marxist ELN rebels in a conflict area of northeastern Colombia.